unstoppabledomains/dot-crypto/DESIGN_FLAWS.md

 ### Registry#Transfer event doesn't identify if resolver was reset for the domain

-Transfer event identifies the owner being change for the domain, however it doesn't identify if the resolver was also set to `0x00` or it was just the owner change.
+`Transfer` event identifies the owner being change for the domain, however it doesn't identify if the resolver was also set to `0x00` or it was just the owner change.
+Requires manual check current resolver of a domain on `Transfer` event

 ## Solvable by introducing new resolver